USS Oglala: Conversion to internal combustion engine repair ship

-On 23 December 1942, Oglala was sea worthy.
+On 23 December 1942, Oglala was seaworthy.
 She sailed via Mare Island for the shipyard at Terminal Island Naval Dry Docks and was moved into the shipyard itself on 1 March 1943.
 Reconstruction plans finalized at Mare Island meant that her days as a minelayer came to a close.
 Her refitting included a complete conversion into an engine repair ship.
 On 15 June 1943, Oglala was reclassified to an internal combustion engine repair ship ARG-1.
 While she was undergoing conversion, Oglala remained assigned to Mine Squadron (MinRon) 1 in the Service Squadron (ServRon) within the Pacific Fleet.
 In November, she received word that her assignment would be shifted to the Seventh Fleet when she completed converting.

-Due to construction delays, Oglalas conversion missed the initial completion date of 1 February 1944.
-She had been scheduled to begin dock trials on 17 February, but the lack of progress by the construction crews caused them to be cancelled.
+Construction delays caused Oglala's conversion to miss the initial completion date of 1 February 1944.
+She had been scheduled to begin dock trials on 17 February, but the lack of progress by the construction crews caused them to be canceled.
 On 28 February, she was moved under tow to a berth at the Naval Supply Depot, San Pedro, California, to begin loading the ship's stores and continue the conversion.
 She began preliminary acceptance dock trials on 2 March.
 Oglala was accepted into service on 16 March.
-After completed her sea trials, 21–26 March, she reported ready for duty on 30 March, and was independently underway to her new home at Milne Bay, New Guinea the following day.
-Oglala reported for duty at Milne Bay on 24 April, and began receiving ships alongside for repair work on 29 April.
+After completed her sea trials 21–26 March, she reported ready for duty on 30 March and was underway to her new home at Milne Bay, New Guinea, the following day.
+Oglala reported for duty at Milne Bay on 24 April and began receiving ships alongside for repair work on 29 April.